Miquel Porta

 Miquel Porta (Barcelona, 1957) is a Catalan physician, epidemiologist and scholar.
 He has promoted the integration of biological, clinical and environmental knowledge and methods in health research and teaching, which he has conducted internationally; notably, in Spain, at the University of North Carolina at Chapel Hill, Harvard, Imperial College London, and several other universities in Europe, North America, Kuwait, and Brazil.
 Appointed by the International Epidemiological Association (IEA), in 2008 he succeeded the Canadian epidemiologist John M. Last as Editor of "A Dictionary of Epidemiology".
 In the Preface to this book he argues for an inclusive and integrative practice of the science of epidemiology.
+In September 2023, Porta made public through several social networks a call to propose changes to the new, 7th. edition of the dictionary; it will be published in April, 2026.